- 1 Purpose

 UniSQ HREC members and Human Research ethical review members

 Human Research ethical review members should:

-In addition to the responsibilities outlined for Human Research ethical review members and USQ HREC members, the USQ HREC Chair, with assistance from the Deputy Chair/s, is responsible for:
+In addition to the responsibilities outlined for Human Research ethical review members and UniSQ HREC members, the UniSQ HREC Chair, with assistance from the Deputy Chair/s, is responsible for:

-For proposed health research, a Research Worker must also demonstrate how the research meets the requirements of:
+For proposed health research, a Researcher must also demonstrate how the research meets the requirements of: